A Sad and Beautiful World: Production

 In October 2021 the film was selected for the Cinemed Development Grant at the 31st instalment of the Montpellier Film Festival.
 It won the main grant at the Cinemed on 21 October 2021.
 In November 2021, the film project was selected for the European Coproduction Forum.

 In October 2024, the film was selected for the Atlas Workshops at the Marrakech International Film Festival.
 Jeff Nichols, American film director and screenwriter mentored the directors at Atlas Workshops + Project Line-Up.
 It also won €10,000 Atlas Post-production Prizes at the Atlas Workshops in December 2024.

-The filming began in early summer of 2024 and continued till the end of the year in the backdrop of conflict between Israel and Hezbollah.
+The filming began in 2024 and continued till early summer.

 The film marks Cyril Aris's debut as a fiction feature director.
 It also marks the return of Lebanese actress, screenwriter, and director Mounia Akl to the big screen.
 Produced by Abbout Productions, Diversity Hire, and Reynard Productions, the project is co-produced with Sunnyland Film—an ART member, and The Red Sea Fund, an initiative of the Red Sea International Film Festival.
 Additional support came from Fonds Image de la Francophonie, the Doha Film Institute, Visions Sud Est with backing from the Swiss Agency for Development and Cooperation, the Atlas Workshops, and the Lebanese Film Fund.